 These are the small guys in the adenium family.
 They go by the name Dorset Horn, Tiny Ding Dong, Adenium Broccoli, Adenium Micro-broccoli, and more.

-Size From Seeds to Trees
+Desert Rose Size From Seeds to Plants

 Depending on how you feed the plants, your babies may grow bigger or smaller than other babies.
 If you're growing them in pots, you may find this size table helpful: